-Prerequisite: ACED 2400 or consent of instructor.
+Prerequisite: ACED 2400 or CS 1000 or consent of instructor.
 Development of desktop publishing concepts and their application to the modern office.
 Basic, intermediate, and advanced features of a variety of application programs for page design will be used to create various business-related documents.